Andersonpaul/SF-Crime-Statistics-with-Spark-Streaming/README.md

 Possible properties: spark.default.parallelism, spark.streaming.kafka.maxRatePerPartition

-We may check results in Spark Progress Report (inputRowsPerSecond or processedRowsPerSecond) or in Spark UI Streaming page (Min, Median and Max rate of records/second).
+Results can be seen in Spark Progress Report (inputRowsPerSecond or processedRowsPerSecond) or in Spark UI Streaming page (Min, Median and Max rate of records/second).